shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 * 2 tsp Ginger, minced
 * 1 tbsp Rice Wine Vinegar
 * 3 tsp Sriracha
-* 1/4 cup store-bought or homemade hoisen, plus more for garnish
+* 1/4 cup Homemade Hoisin, plus more for garnish
 * 4 Scallions, sliced and white and greens seperated
 * Butter or Romaine Lettuce, washed and patted dry
 * Optional: Toasted Peanuts, to garnish

 For the Homemade Hoisin Sauce:

-* 3 tbsp Soy Sauce
+* 4 tbsp Soy Sauce
-* 1/2 tsp Ginger Paste
+* 1 tsp Ginger Paste
-* 1 tbsp Sesame Oil
+* 1 1/2 tbsp Sesame Oil
-* 1 tbsp Rice Wine Vinegar
+* 1 1/2 tbsp Rice Wine Vinegar
-* 1 tbsp Monkfruit Sweetener or Honey
+* 1 1/2  tbsp Monkfruit Sweetener or Honey
 * 1 tbsp Natural Almond Butter

 #### DIRECTIONS

-1. If doing so, prepare the ingredients in a small bowl for the homemade hoisin sauce, set aside.
+1. Before cooking, prepare the ingredients in a small bowl for the homemade hoisin sauce, set aside.
-2. In a medium skillet, warm 1 tbsp sesame oil over medium heat.
+2. In a medium skillet, warm the sesame oil over medium heat.
 3. Add the ground beef and cook thoroughly, breaking up the meat until it is finely minced.
 4. While the meat is cooking, mix together the garlic, ginger, soy sauce, white wine vinegar, and siracha.
-Stir the mixture into the meat, along with the hoisin sauce until thoroughly combined.
+Stir the mixture into the meat, along with the homemade hoisin  until thoroughly combined.
 5. Cover the mixture with a lid and simmer, about 5 minutes.
-If you like your meat to have a stickier texture, you can add 1 tbsp of water at this time.
+If you like your meat to have a stickier texture, add 1 tbsp of water.
 6. Remove the lid and lower the heat, allow the beef mixture to reduce, about 2-5 minutes.
-7. Garnish with the green scallions and peanuts and drizzle with sesame oil and homemade hoisin, to taste.
+7. Garnish with the greens from the scallions, peanuts, and drizzle with sesame oil.
+Use the reserved homemade hoisin and serve as a dipping sauce alongside the wraps.
 8. Serve on butter or romaine lettuce.

-#### THE STORY BEHIND THE MEAL
+THE STORY BEHIND THE MEAL

 These lettuce wraps are healthy and most importantly, they are easy to make!
 There are very few recipes that make it to the regular rotation in our home, and this is one of them.
 Best of all, they are both adult and child approved.
 A quick note about the recipe, while store-bought hoisin is super tasty, it is high in sugar content.
 For those concerned about sugar intake, like our family, we recommend making our homemade hoisin instead (see directions above).